olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 now more obvious to everyone how difficult it was for the remote workers to communicate before.

-## Remote Shell Shock

 {% include image.html
 name="remote-code-school-standup.jpg"
-alt="Picture of more than twenty people crowded together in the back of an office near an iMac sporting a tiny webcam in the foreground." caption="A whole-company standup meeting at Code School's office back in December 2013, featuring in the foreground what would soon become my unfortunate eyes and ears."
+alt="Picture of more than twenty people crowded together in the back of an office near an iMac sporting a tiny webcam in the foreground." caption="A whole-company standup meeting at Code School's office back in December 2013, featuring in the bottom right what would soon become my eyes and ears."
 %}

-I was one of the first fully remote worker at my job back in 2013.
-It happened very suddenly.
-One month I was happily driving 3 days a week to our Orlando office, the next I plan a move back home to France, and set up shop as an independent contractor at my old 30 square meters studio in Paris.
-I became the only full-time remote collaborator.
-Six timezones away.
-Thomas Meeks, my manager at the time, told me: be loud about any friction you encounter, we want to make this work and you’re going to be the canary in the coal mine.
+I was one of the first fully remote workers at my job back in 2013.
+One month I was happily commuting at least three days a week to our Orlando office, the next I was planning a move back to France.
+I set up shop as an independent contractor in my 30 square meters (330 sq ft) studio in Paris, six timezones away.
+My manager at the time was clear: be loud about any friction you encounter, we want to make this work and you’re going to be the canary in the coal mine.

-## Inadequate Meeting Habits
+## Bad Meeting Habits

-I quickly realized our stand-up meetings where quite awful remotely.
+Quickly, I realized our stand-up meetings where quite awful remotely.
 A dozen people standing in a circle in a large open space, talking in turn about what they’re working on, doesn’t quite work.
 Especially with distant webcam and a weak microphone.
 Soon, folks volunteered to pass a